-We are fortunate to have faculty with special expertise in the area of mission, and many other professors who will teach toward this emphasis and provide a strong foundation for the program.
-Core mission faculty members are: Dr. Bonnie Sue Lewis, Associate Professor of Mission and Native American Christianity; Dr. Christopher James, Assistant Professor of Evangelism and Missional Christianity; and Dr. Beth McCaw, Pastor to Students and Associate Professor in Ministry.
+Several of our faculty have special expertise in the area of mission, and many other professors intentionally teach toward this emphasis.
+Core mission faculty members are: Dr. Bonnie Sue Lewis, Professor of Mission and World Christianity; Dr. Christopher James, Associate Professor of Evangelism and Missional Christianity; and Dr. Beth McCaw, Associate Professor in Ministry.

 To explore the current semester's courses, course descriptions and book lists, follow this link: UDTS Course Descriptions.

 If you have questions about the MAMD and how it might support God's call for your life, please contact: